gastonstat/stat133/README.md

 We begin with the usual review of the course policies, logistics, overall expectations, topics in a nutshell, etc.

-At the conceptual level, I describe the main stages of the data analysis cycle.
+At the conceptual level I describe the main stages of the data analysis cycle.
 Likewise, I introduce a framework for looking at the notion of "Data" from 3 interconnected perspectives.

-Also, you'll get started with R and RStudio.
+At the computational level you'll get started with R and RStudio.

 <br>